It’s a jelly slice and trifle mash up that will become the new classic

 - 5 Place boiling water in a heatproof bowl.
 Sprinkle with gelatine while stirring briskly with a fork until gelatine dissolves.
 Set aside for 3 minutes to cool slightly.

-- 6 Place the cream, custard and icing sugar into a large bowl, and beat on high speed with an electric mixer for 2 mins or until thick and creamy.
+- 6 Place the cream and custard into a large bowl, and beat on high speed with an electric mixer for 2 mins or until thick and creamy.
 While beating add gelatine and beat until well mixed.
 Spoon custard mix over cake and evenly spread to all edges creating a level surface.

 - 7 Arrange the strawberries and raspberries over the custard.
 Stir remaining jelly to loosen and pour over the custard and fruit.
 Return to the fridge for 2-3hrs until the jelly is set.
 To serve, cut into slices, wiping the knife in between each cut to ensure nice clean slices.